prarthanasigedar/Loan-Prediction-Analysis-using-ML/README.md

 # Loan-Prediction-Analysis-using-ML
-The aim of this project was to develop a predictive model for loan approval based on applicant characteristics.
-The focus is on determining the probability of loan approval using a broad set of features such as income, credit history, and employment status.
+The project aims to revolutionize and optimize the student loan approval process in the Indian banking sector through machine learning.
+By leveraging predictive models, the project seeks to objectively assess loan applications based on applicant characteristics, addressing inefficiencies, delays, and subjective decision-making.

 # About Dataset